Keallar/Keallar/README.md

 ### Hi there 👋

 - 🔭 I’m currently working in "Edge Center"
-- 🌱 I’m currently learning Ruby, Ruby on Rails, JS, React, C++ and other frameworks and game engines
+- 🌱 I code in Ruby (very love this), Ruby on Rails, JS, React, alse know a little bit C++ and some game engines
-- 💬 Ask me about myself, guy
+- 💬 Sometimes i write articles on my site https://keallar.github.io/ and create posts about Ruby/Rails in my tg channel @ruby_rails_tips_and_tricks
 - 📫 How to reach me: zlysanskiy@gmail.com
 - ⚡ Fun fact: We are all features in our world